UNDAC: Methodology and Training

 In order to be prepared to deploy at very short notice and work together as a team according to a common methodology, UNDAC members have all undergone the same type of training.
 UNDAC training consists of the following courses:

-- The UNDAC Refresher Courses: a 4-5 day training course, which UNDAC members are required to take every 2 years in order to keep abreast of developments in methodology and the humanitarian context and improve their capacity to be operational in missions.
+- The UNDAC Refresher Courses: a series of 4-5 day training course, which UNDAC members are required to take every 2 years in order to keep abreast of developments in methodology and the humanitarian context and improve their capacity to be operational in missions.

 In addition, UNDAC members are encouraged to take other available courses such as: